JenteOttie/Goose_Genomics/BeanGoose/Machine Learning.md

 cat ../Scaffolds.txt | while read line; do sbatch Run_ML_pipeline.sh $line; done
 ```

+&nbsp;

-### Checking the results
+## Checking the results
-To see which summary statistics were most important in classifying the windows, I run the python-script [getFeatureRankings.py](https://github.com/kern-lab/FILET/blob/master/getFeatureRankings.py) (written by Dan Schrider) on the file getFeatureRankings.py.
+To see which summary statistics were most important in classifying the windows, I run the python-script [getFeatureRankings.py](https://github.com/kern-lab/FILET/blob/master/getFeatureRankings.py) (written by Dan Schrider) on the file threeClass.p.
 This outputs a table that ranks the summary stats and shows their contribution to the classification.